 - I’m funnier than a cat video on TikTok. 😹

 Now, a couple of short questions for you: have you already had language exchanges?
 How did they go?
 It would be great if you could comment below, as the experience of another fellow language enthusiast is always enriching.

 Thank you for the time taken to read this.
-Be healthy, be safe, be polyglot my friend 😉
+Language exchanges or not, be healthy, be passionate, be polyglot 😉

 Your personal linguogeek,